keeakita/blog/_posts/2015-03-28-jekyll-and-haml.markdown

 ---

 *Update 2016-08-15*: Since I've written this, it looks like the `jekyll-haml` gem has seen a bit more love.
-I'm using it in a templates just fine in this blog and have removed most of the stuff in this post.
+I'm using it in templates just fine in this blog and have removed most of the stuff in this post.
 As a hint, be sure to use `haml` instead of `include` in your liquid markup.